 Indiana 4-H Quality Livestock Care IQLC Youth for the Quality Care of Animals YQCA Cost: \$3.00 Cost: \$12.00 Pay by cash or check at the extension Coupons available at the extension office before the event or at the event. office.
 Only while supplies last.
-Register via events tab on 4-H Online Register via vqcaprogram.org In-Person Virtual March 13 6:00pm @ TBD Complete on your own time.
-April 13 10:00am @ TBD April 15 6:00pm @ TBD 4-H members may also attend IQLC training in another county.
+Register via events tab on 4-H Online Register via yqcaprogram.org In-Person Virtual March 15 11:00am @ Jennings County Fairgrounds Complete on your own time.
+April 2 6:00pm @ JC Public Library 4-H members may also attend IQLC training in another county.
 If you chose to attend another counties training, be sure the 4-H educator of that county, is aware of which county you exhibit 4-H in.
-Must attend, sign-in, and participate in one Must provide proof of a valid upoverized of the trainings.
-Certificate of completion Must provide proof of a valid, unexpired, course completion certificate to the will be given to each member.
-No proof Extension Office by May 24 th , 2024. required to be submitted to the Extension · Office by May 24 th , 2024 New this year: YQCA Certificates must be turned in by May 24th, 2023
+Must attend, sign-in, and participate in one of the trainings.
+Certificate of completion will be given to each member.
+No proof required to be submitted to the Extension Office by May 23rd, 2025 Must provide proof of a valid, unexpired, course completion certificate to the Extension Office by May 23rd, 2025.
+New this year: YQCA Certificates must be turned in by May 23rd, 2025